History of African Americans in Chicago: Great Migration

+Chicago was the "Promised Land" to Black Southerners.
+500,000 African Americans moved to Chicago.

-As the 20th century began, southern states succeeded in passing new constitutions and laws that disfranchised most blacks and many poor whites.
+As the 20th century began, southern states succeeded in passing new constitutions and laws that disfranchised most blacks and many poor Whites.
 Deprived of the right to vote, they could not sit on juries or run for office.
-They were subject to discriminatory laws passed by white legislators, including racial segregation of public facilities.
+They were subject to discriminatory laws passed by White legislators, including racial segregation of public facilities.
 Segregated education for black children and other services were consistently underfunded in a poor, agricultural economy.
-As white-dominated legislatures passed Jim Crow laws to re-establish white supremacy and create more restrictions in public life, violence against blacks increased, with lynchings used as extrajudicial enforcement.
+As White-dominated legislatures passed Jim Crow laws to re-establish white favorability and create more restrictions in public life, violence against blacks increased.
 In addition, the boll weevil infestation ruined much of the cotton industry.
 Voting with their feet, blacks started migrating out of the South to the North, where they could live more freely, get their children educated, and get new jobs.

 Industry buildup for World War I pulled thousands of workers to the North, as did the rapid expansion of railroads, and the meatpacking and steel industries.
 Between 1915 and 1960, hundreds of thousands of black southerners migrated to Chicago to escape violence and segregation, and to seek economic freedom.
 They went from being a mostly rural population to one that was mostly urban.
 "The migration of African Americans from the rural south to the urban north became a mass movement."
 The Great Migration radically transformed Chicago, both politically and culturally.